 This isn’t a problem for her to solve – this is his burden.
 He has deep-seated pain, guilt, and resentment from his divorce that is making it impossible to become transparent in this relationship.
 In other words, he isn’t ready to be with someone new.
 And until he is willing to confess this and then seek help to exorcise those demons, he will be incapable of moving into a loving, honorable, and authentic relationship with a deserving woman – that includes his children.

-♦ I frequently receive questions from readers, if you have one about relationships, dating, men, divorce, co-parenting, use the contact form at the top of the page, I always respond and may use yours in a future post ♦
+♦ I frequently receive questions from readers, if you have one about relationships, dating, men, divorce, co-parenting, use the contact form at the left of the page, I always respond and may use yours in a future post ♦